Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/system-architecture/component-overview.md

 sidebar_position: 1
 ---

+This document is a summary of the technologies used in the project

 # Component and Technology Overview

 This document provides an overview of the key components in the system and the technologies used.